jlambdev/jlambdev.github.io/docs/thaigreencurry/index.md

 12. For the rice, measure 2 + 1/2 mugs of water for each 1 mug of rice.
 You could use the coconut milk if you wish instead of (or in addition to) the water.

 13. Cook on a gentle simmer for 30 minutes (for brown rice), or as long as the instructions on the packet tell you to cook it for.

+14. Chop the leaves and add the fresh coriander if you have any.
+Give it one last stir and then serve.
+Enjoy!